Palace of Justice, Rome: Description

 Inspired by late Renaissance and Baroque architecture, the building is 170 meters by 155 in size and is completely covered with Travertine limestone.
 Above the façade looking towards the River Tiber it is surmounted by a great bronze quadriga, set there in 1926, the work of the sculptor Ettore Ximenes from Palermo.
-Ten large statues of notable jurists adorn the ramps before the main façade and the internal courtyard.
+Ten large statues of notable jurists adorn the ramps before the main façade, depicting (from right to left) Gaius, Herennius Modestinus, Gian Domenico Romagnosi, Bartolus de Saxoferrato, Papinian, Cicero, Giovanni Battista De Luca, Giambattista Vico, Salvius Julianus and Lucius Licinius Crassus.
+An additional four statues are located in the internal courtyard, showing Julius Paulus, Quintus Hortensius, Ulpian and Marcus Antistius Labeo.
 The upper part of the façade looking onto the Piazza Cavour is ornamented with a bronze coat of arms of the House of Savoy.
 Inside the Hall of the Supreme Court, also known as the Great Hall (or on Calderini's plans as the Aula Maxima) are several frescoes, begun by Cesare Maccari (1840–1919), who became paralysed in 1909 while the work was unfinished.
 It was continued until 1918 by Maccari's former student Paride Pascucci (1866–1954).